PdoyleC/Watch_Blog/TESTNG.md

 Validator: [JSHint Validator](https://jshint.com/).
 <details>
 <summary>JS Validation Image</summary>
-JSHint quality tool has been used to test the code, without finding any errros or warnings.
-THere is 1 underfined variable warning reported, were due to bootstrap.
+JSHint quality tool has been used to test the code, without finding any erros or warnings.
+There is 1 undefined variable warning reported, were due to bootstrap.

 ![JS Validation](documentation/testing/script.png)
 </details>